OSS PROGRAM

 All OSS races shall be conducted in accordance with the Rules of Standardbred Racing and individual racetrack rules approved by the Alcohol & Gaming Commission of Ontario (AGCO).
 Racetrack retention barn rules may apply.
 All participants are strongly advised to make themselves familiar with rules specifically related to the OSS.

 Gold, Grassroots and Prospect Series Legs are numbered 1 through 5 and horses are eligible to be entered in ONE OF the Gold OR Grassroots OR Prospect Series Legs of the same number.
-Prospect Series events numbered A and B are considered one leg.
+Grassroots and Prospect Series events numbered A and B are considered one leg.

 GOLD SERIES